senipatel/seni_patel_flutter_utu-2025/README.md

 A new Flutter project.

-did the flutter project as per instructions
+I did the flutter project as per instructions